acellus

 Awards and Recognition:

-After the submission deadline, science fair entries are judged and awards are presented for winning projects.
-Special emphasis is given to projects that demonstrate use of the scientific method to explore original ideas with real-world applicability.
+Acellus Science Fair entries are judged by age category and awards are presented for winning projects.
+Special emphasis is given to those that demonstrate a strong application of the scientific method and have the potential to make a meaningful impact in the real world.

 Group A: Ages 5-10